JosephCW/about-me/README.md

 This repo is being used to both share with the class information about myself and to share both tools and documentation that could be useful to someone learning web development.

+It also includes a calculator to convert between farenheit, celsius, and kelvin.

 ## Required Tools

 In order to publish web pages with Github Pages all you have to have is a web browser.
 Github Pages utilizes Markdown files (.md) so it would behoove you to also learn that.
 A link to learn Markdown is provided under the section titled 'Recommended Resources'.
 I would personally recommend one of the following: